Events

 Academic Offerings

 With over 80 classes offered each year, Georgetown Law’s robust tech curriculum reflects the diverse and fast-changing array of issues facing lawyers and policymakers.
-During the 2023-2024 academic year, we were pleased to offer eight classes focused on artificial intelligence and how its rapid development is changing the field:
+During the 2024-2025 academic year, we are pleased to offer eight classes focused on artificial intelligence and how its rapid development is changing the field:

 Georgetown Law Technology Review Symposium: Artificial Lawyering — Law in the Age of Artificial Intelligence